Rocky (franchise): Creed III (2023)

 In 2024, six years after beating Viktor Drago, Donnie has retired from boxing to focus on his wife Bianca and their 6-year-old daughter Amara (Mila Davis-Kent), whose hearing impairment has since led the family to become fluent in American Sign Language.
 Donnie runs the Delphi Boxing Academy with Tony "Little Duke" Evers Jr. (Wood Harris) and is promoting his protégé, world champion Felix "El Guerrero" Chavez, in a match against Drago.
 Released from prison, childhood friend Dame Anderson (Jonathan Majors) reconnects with Donnie and shares his desire to resume his boxing career.
 Donnie reluctantly invites Dame to the gym, and hires him as Chavez's sparring partner, but his presence draws scorn from Chavez and Duke as Dame is overly aggressive and hostile.
 Dame later visits Donnie's home, where he meets his family and recounts their time together at a group home, a story that Bianca had never heard.
 Privately, Dame asks for a title shot against Chavez, but Donnie declines.
 After Drago is attacked by an unknown assailant at a party for Bianca's record label, which casts doubt on his ability to participate in his upcoming fight, Donnie nominates Dame as Drago's replacement.
-Despite it being his first professional bout, Dame manages to win the Unified Heavyweight Championship by implementing dirty tactics such as a knee and elbow, as well as targeting Chavez's shoulder, which Dame had intentionally damaged during one of their sparring sessions.
+Despite it being his first professional bout, Dame manages to win the Unified Heavyweight Championship by implementing dirty tactics.
 Realizing that Dame planned the attack on Drago, Donnie confronts him, and Dame admits that he manipulated him into getting the title shot.
 Meanwhile, Adonis' adopted mother, Mary-Anne suffers another stroke and dies.
-After her funeral, Donnie confesses to Bianca about the night of Dame's arrest, revealing Leon to be the abusive caregiver in their group home before he was adopted.
-After Donnie attacked Leon at the liquor store, the ensuing brawl with Leon's friends caused Dame to brandish a gun.
-After Dame was arrested, Donnie never contacted Dame out of guilt.
 Publicly taunted by Dame and encouraged by Bianca, Donnie decides to come out of retirement and challenges Dame for the championship, which he accepts.
 After training with Duke and a recovered Drago, Donnie faces Dame in the "Battle of Los Angeles" at Dodger Stadium.
 In the final round, Donnie has visions of his abusive foster home and Dame's life in jail, which leads to Donnie being knocked down.
 He manages to just beat the count, then goes on to knock Dame out and regain the championship.
 Afterward, Donnie reconciles with Dame, with both men admitting it was not the other's fault.
 Donnie then joins Bianca and Amara in the ring in the empty stadium, where he pretends to box with Amara.